Find Trade Colleges

 Coeur d'Alene, ID

 Our analysis found North Idaho College to be the best value school for precision metal working students who want to pursue a associate degree in the Rocky Mountains Region .
-NIC is a small public school located in the small city of Coeur d'Alene.
+NIC is a small public school located in the city of Coeur d'Alene.

-Out-of-state tuition fees for undergraduate students at NIC are $8,736 per year.
+The average tuition and fees for an out-of-state undergraduate student at NIC are $8,736 a year.

 Read More…